 - Zero-order and simple correlation coefficients: option to create a table with correlation coefficients between the dependent variable and all independent variables separately, and between all independent variables.

 - Residuals: you can select an optional Test for Normal distribution of the residuals.

-After clicking the OK button, the following results are displayed in the results window:
+After clicking OK the following results are displayed in the results window:

 In the results window, the following statistics are displayed: